 - Medullary cancer

-It’s important to catch thyroid cancer as early as possible to aid recovery time and rate of survival.
-For more info on types of thyroid cancer, click here.
+For more info on the different types of thyroid cancer, click here.
+It is important to catch thyroid cancer as early as possible to aid recovery time and rate of survival.

-- Experts recommend that TSH should be kept a low level or undetectable, to help prevent a recurrence of the cancer.
+- Experts recommend that TSH levels should be kept a low level to help prevent a recurrence of the cancer.

 Some patients with thyroid cancer do not develop any symptoms, whereas others may notice they have a goitre or enlarged thyroid gland.